insertjokehere/flutter_reactive_ble/packages/reactive_ble_windows/README.md

 ## Building
-[missing - install flutter tooling and visual studio] You will need `cmake` and `vcpkg` installed on your machine.
+[missing - install flutter tooling and visual studio] You will need `vcpkg` installed on your machine.

-### cmake
-Download the appropriate installer for your platform from https://cmake.org/download/ or your package manager and install `cmake`.

 ### vcpkg
 Follow the instructions at https://github.com/microsoft/vcpkg to install `vcpkg`.